In-Depth Analysis You Won’t Find Anywhere Else

 Here’s the real danger lurking in this appeal: If the Connecticut Supreme Court rules for the plaintiffs, and that ruling stands, the purpose and effects of the PLCAA could be virtually wiped out in Connecticut, and could be wiped out everywhere if federal courts and courts in other states were to follow Connecticut’s lead.
 (Courts will often selectively rely on rulings of other courts in far-away jurisdictions to help them make decisions.)

 That is the ultimate dream for personal injury attorneys and gun haters everywhere and could initiate a long, painful journey for the gun industry.
 Who knows where that could lead?
 As I’ve pointed out in previous critiques, if the PLCAA is repealed by Congress or eviscerated by the courts, we can go back to the “good old days” of being able to sue gun manufacturers and dealers simply for producing or selling products that function the way they’re supposed to.
-Suing the gun industry to death seems to be the last, best hope of left-wing gun haters in their quest to drive private gun ownership to the brink of oblivion.
+Suing the gun industry to death seems to be the last, best hope of left-wing gun haters in their quest to rid the world of what they hate.

 That is why gun-rights advocates support the PLCAA and oppose this lawsuit, not because of a fear of the government or anyone else “trying to take everyone’s guns away.”
-Gun haters hope that once the PLCAA is quashed and the gun industry can be sued to death, new guns and ammunition will no longer be readily available since there won’t be any large-scale manufacturing and marketing of those products.
-After that, the sky’s the limit and they can move on to some other objective along those lines.
+Gun-rights advocates have to oppose this lawsuit because if the PLCAA is quashed and the gun industry gets sued to death, new guns and ammunition will no longer be readily available.

 That’s the goal of gun haters who are trying to destroy the PLCAA.
 Do not doubt it.